Malo (band)

 Malo (English: "Bad") is an American musical group known for its blend of Latino, rock, jazz and blues.
-The San Francisco-based ensemble was led by Richard Bean, Arcelio Garcia, and Jorge Santana, the brother of Latin-rock guitarist Carlos Santana.
+The San Francisco-based ensemble was led by Arcelio Garcia, and Jorge Santana, the brother of Latin-rock guitarist Carlos Santana.

-Three of Malo's original members (Garcia, Pablo Tellez, and Santana) had previously played in the band The Malibus.
+Two of Malo's original members Arcelio Garcia, and Pablo Tellez had previously played in the band The Malibus.

 The other three members (Abel Zarate, Roy Murray, and Richard Spremich) had played together in the group Naked Lunch.
-(Zarate also played in a band called the Righteous Ones together.)
+Abel Zarate had previously played in a band called the Righteous Ones, and with Roy Murray in another band founded by Zarate called Banda De Jesus (Named after Zarate's father "Jesus") along with longtime and current Bonnie Raitt bassist James "Hutch" Hutchinson and which was also produced by David Rubinson and Fred Catero though the tracks were never formally released.

 History

 The band featured full horn and percussion sections in the style of contemporary bands Blood, Sweat & Tears and Chicago.
 Some of the best musicians in the Bay Area were featured in Malo, including Luis Gasca, Forrest Buchtel, Jr., Ron Smith, and Tom Poole in the trumpet section.
 Malo's music was popular in Central and South America, especially the songs "Chevere", "Nena", "Pana", "Cafe", and "Oye Mama".

 After the release of their first album, many of Malo's original band members left the group in a rift widely publicized in the media.
-Buchtel went on to play with Blood, Sweat & Tears, Jaco Pastorius and Woody Herman; Harrell became one of the most lyrical trumpet soloists, working often with saxophonist Phil Woods; Abel Zarate went on to play with Willie Bobo and continues to play Latin/Brazilian Global jazz in San Francisco with his group Zarate Pollace Project.
-Richard Bean formed the group Sapo.
-Arcelio Garcia remained the leader of Malo until his passing in 2020.
+Buchtel went on to play with Blood, Sweat & Tears, Jaco Pastorius and Woody Herman.
+Abel Zarate went on to play with Willie Bobo and continues to play Latin/Brazilian Global jazz in San Francisco with his group Zarate Pollace Project.
+Richard Bean formed the group SAPO and later collaborated with Jorge Santana to write “Love The Way.”
+Arcelio Garcia died in 2020.

 Malo's January 1972 hit single, "Suavecito" (meaning "soft" or "smooth" in Spanish), was the group's only song that charted on Billboard's Top 20, at #18 for 10 weeks.
-Lyrics were written and sung by guest musician, Richard Bean.
+Lyrics were written by singer Richard Bean, guitarist Abel Zarate, and Pablo Tellez.
+Abel Zarate wrote and co-wrote many of the album's other songs.